utxo-company/bullet/paper/bullet.typ

 = Conclusion

-This paper has introduced Bullet, a novel approach to account abstraction on UTxO-based blockchains that fundamentally transforms how users interact with digital assets.
-By implementing an intention-based validation system, we have demonstrated that the traditional limitations of UTxO models can be overcome while preserving their security benefits.
+This paper presented Bullet, a new approach to account abstraction for UTxO-based blockchains.
+By replacing transaction signing with intention signing, we've created a system that combines UTxO security with account-model convenience.

-The most significant contribution of our work is the paradigm shift from transaction building to intention building.
-Rather than requiring users to construct and sign complete transactions with precise input-output relationships, Bullet enables users to express only what they intend to accomplish, delegating transaction construction to builders who can optimize execution.
-This approach dramatically improves user experience, particularly in high-contention scenarios like DeFi applications.

-Additionally, by separating keys from addresses and implementing user-controlled state, Bullet provides enhanced security through multisignature schemes and enables key rotation capabilities not previously available in UTxO systems.
-The vault mechanism further protects user assets from potential vulnerabilities, creating a more robust security model.

-The applications in DeFi demonstrate that this approach addresses critical pain points in existing implementations, from reducing costs in orderbook exchanges to eliminating contention issues when accessing global state.
-The ability to combine multiple intentions into atomic transactions opens new possibilities for complex financial operations while maintaining deterministic execution guarantees.

-Integrations with existing ecosystem applications like DexHunter are currently in progress, which will provide real-world validation of these concepts.
-As adoption grows, we anticipate that the intention-based model will become a standard approach for blockchain interactions, bridging the usability gap between UTxO and account-based systems while introducing new capabilities that neither could achieve independently.

-By focusing on what users intend to accomplish rather than how transactions are structured, Bullet represents a significant step toward more intuitive, secure, and efficient blockchain systems that can better serve both individual users and decentralized applications.
+Our approach separates what users want to accomplish from how transactions are constructed.
+This separation addresses several fundamental challenges in UTxO blockchains:
+- It eliminates the need to manage discrete UTxOs
+- It resolves contention issues when accessing global state
+- It enables flexible multi-key security policies

+The applications we've outlined demonstrate real solutions to existing problems rather than theoretical improvements.
+Pay-on-execution for orderbooks, efficient atomic swaps, and contention-free access to global state all derive directly from the intention-based architecture.

+Integration with DexHunter is in progress, with plans for Lace integration soon.
+These implementations will provide practical validation of the approach.

+Future work will focus on quantum resistance through script-executed quantum-resistant signature verification schemes.